 Have I mentioned how much I love eggs?
 Especially Perfectly Poached Eggs over Garlic Mushrooms on toast - mmmmm

 Can I share with you how I make that yummy crispy toast underneath?
-It comes up lovely and crips and you don't need to spread it with butter, meaning you can use the syns on some butter for the mushrooms instead.
+It comes up lovely and crips and you don't need to spread it with butter, meaning you can use some butter for the mushrooms instead.
 Perfect!!

 Line a baking sheet with aluminium foil, spray it with spray oil, place the bread on top and then spray over the top with a little more spray oil, bake in a hot oven 200c/400f until golden and crispy.
 Takes about 10-12 minutes usually.